symbionts/projectvulcan/README.md

-Aplha release of Symbionts website
+Alpha release of Symbionts website